STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Related works

 \subsection{Pre-trained visual foundation models}

 Recent advances in visual representation learning have been driven by large-scale, self-supervised methods trained on internet-scale, unlabeled data.
 Many of these methods adopt Vision Transformer (ViT) architectures~\cite{dosovitskiy2021imageworth16x16words} and training objectives such as masked image modeling~\cite{he2021maskedautoencodersscalablevision}, contrastive learning~\cite{caron2021unsupervisedlearningvisualfeatures,caron2021emergingpropertiesselfsupervisedvision,chen2021empiricalstudytrainingselfsupervised}, or hybrids that combine both paradigms~\cite{oquab2024dinov2learningrobustvisual,zhou2022ibotimagebertpretraining}.
-The outcome of this line of work are highly robust pre-trained vision models (PVMs), for example DINOv2~\cite{oquab2024dinov2learningrobustvisual}, that produce rich spatially-structured features well suited for downstream perception and reasoning.
+The outcome of this line of work are highly robust pre-trained vision foundation models (VFMs), for example DINOv2~\cite{oquab2024dinov2learningrobustvisual}, that produce rich spatially-structured features well suited for downstream perception and reasoning.
 At the same time, multimodal training on paired image–text corpora has produced aligned vision–language models such as CLIP~\cite{radford2021learningtransferablevisualmodels}, enabling open-vocabulary and semantic supervision for visual systems.

-Most robotics pipelines today rely on such pre-trained encoders for sample-efficient policy learning~\cite{qian2024taskorientedhierarchicalobjectdecomposition,qian2024recastinggenericpretrainedvision,shi2024composingpretrainedobjectcentricrepresentations}.
-However, directly using dense, high-dimensional PVM features for control can be computationally expensive and may include task-irrelevant information.
+Most robotic pipelines today rely on VFMs for sample-efficient policy learning~\cite{qian2024taskorientedhierarchicalobjectdecomposition,qian2024recastinggenericpretrainedvision,shi2024composingpretrainedobjectcentricrepresentations}.
+However, directly using dense, high-dimensional VFM features for control can be computationally expensive and may include task-irrelevant information.
 In contrast, STORM produces compact, discrete slot-based latents that are both task-aware and immediately usable by downstream policies.
-This structured, low-dimensional output trades spatial resolution for efficiency and robustness, yielding higher throughput and reduced sensitivity to visual noise in many control settings.